Please enable JavaScript to view this site.

 Number4

-Configuring winIDEA to analyze the trace data using the generated XML file.
+Configuring winIDEA to analyze the trace data using the generated XML file and to record the instrumentation variables.

 Number5